 ∑ Paul Schliekelman, Department of Statistics, University of Georgia: Associate Professor.

-∑ John Fieberg, University of Minnesota, Department of Fisheries, Wildlife and Conservation Biology: Assistant Professor.
+∑ John Fieberg, University of Minnesota, Department of Fisheries, Wildlife and Conservation Biology: Associate Professor.

 ∑ Kyle Shertzer, NOAA Center for Coastal Fisheries and Habitat Research, Beaufort NC: Fisheries Biometrician

 ∑ Michael Easterling, Scientific & Social Systems, Research Triangle Park NC: Biomathematician

 ∑ Georgiy Bobashev, Research Triangle Institute, Research Triangle Park NC: Senior Data Scientist

 ∑ Barbara Bailey, Department of Mathematics and Statistics, San Diego State University: Associate Professor.

 ∑ George Hess, Department of Forestry, North Carolina State University: Professor